kodi022/omegga-kDynamicEnvironment/README.md

   ```
   You can even edit the groundplate by adding `GroundPlate:{},` after the `Water` section

+  Try not to mess with the 'a' in color variables, leave it as 1.
+It produces strange color behavior when changed

 ### Dynamic Variables
 Here is the explanation of dynamic variables copied from the presets.ts: